ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/custom-pin.md

 First, add the `PinDialogComponentModule` to the `imports` array in `app.module.ts`.

+Second, in `vault.service.ts`, import the `PinDialogComponent` and inject the `ModalController`.

-Once that is in place, we can modify `vault.service.ts` to implement the `onPasscodeRequest` event callback:
+Once all of that is in place, we can modify `vault.service.ts` to implement the `onPasscodeRequest` event callback:

 ```TypeScript
   async onPasscodeRequest(isPasscodeSetRequest: boolean): Promise<string> {